MIMO Evolution toward 6G: End-User-Centric Collaborative MIMO: Scenarios of UE-CoMIMO

 \subsubsection{Collaboration with Outdoor Public Devices}

 In outdoor scenarios, the collaboration between infrastructure and portable devices is possible.
 Infrastructure can include BSs, remote radio heads, or light-pole-mounted devices.
 For instance, as illustrated in Fig. \ref{fig:PAN_UseCase}(c), XR glasses (or smartphones) can collaborate with light-pole-mounted devices if these devices are available near the user.
 Device handover is required in this scenario while the UE is moving.
 Another example is that a user in a vehicle, such as a car, bus, or train, can access services through the XR glasses (or smartphone) by collaborating with antenna modules mounted on or in the vehicle, as shown in Fig. \ref{fig:PAN_UseCase}(c).
 This application lets the user stay connected to the internet and access various services while moving.
 Similar to the private devices in the indoor scenario, these public devices also have larger sizes and can provide more effective performance than the basic setup.
 However, device discovery, authorization, and security issues can present more challenges in these use cases.
+Additionally, frequent switching between different collaborative devices due to user mobility may introduce latency and complicate handover procedures, which could be subjects for future research.

 Overall, the above scenarios demonstrate the versatility of device collaboration and how it can enhance the user's experience in various settings.
 Notably, all the use cases are initiated in a UE-centric manner.
 The auxiliary devices are selected by the UE (a smartphone or XR glasses), and these devices may simply forward their received signals to the UE through another frequency band named $f_H$ in Fig. \ref{fig:PAN_UseCase}.